fossas/fossa-cli/docs/integrations/golang.md

 #### `strategy: <string>`

 Manually specify the golang package manager being used.
-This should be untouched unless fossa is incorrectly attempting to analyze the wrong strategy.
 If this option is set, it is recommended [lockfile](#LockfilePath:-<string>) and [manifest](#ManifestPath:-<string>) be set as well.
 A list of supported strategies is as follows:
-- ```manifest:gomodules, manifest:dep, manifest:gdm, manifest:glide, manifest:godep, manifest:govendor, manifest:vndr, manifest:gopath-vcs```
+- ```manifest:gomodules, manifest:dep, manifest:gdm, manifest:glide, manifest:godep, manifest:govendor, manifest:vndr, gopath-vcs```

 #### `lockfile: <string>`